+B6.
+Competitors shall not enter the course until the official start is signalled.

+B7.

-- B6.
-Competitors shall not enter the course until the official start is signalled. - B7.
-The only navigational aids that may be carried on the course are magnetic compasses, watches and copies of the competition map.
-The possession of other navigational aids, including pedometers, altimeters and GPS receivers on the course is prohibited.
-The possession, at the event site, of maps that provide additional information not shown on the competition map is prohibited. - B8.
-The use of computers for course planning is prohibited. - B9.
-Competitors shall travel only on foot. - B10.
+- a) The only navigational aids that may be carried on the course are magnetic compasses, watches and copies of the competition map. - b) Carrying of other navigational aids, including GPS devices, mobile phones, computer devices of any type, pedometers and altimeters on the course is prohibited. - c) A team is allowed to carry on the course but not to use any otherwise prohibited device that provides no audible feedback provided the device is presented at registration or the device is distributed by the organizer.
+The event administrator will keep a record of each team and device, where applicable provide a tamper-evident means such as a sealed enclosure which prevents information on the devices being accessed during the event, and examine each device after the finish to verify they are untampered and record its return.
+Any team not returning a device untampered will be disqualified unless it was accessed for emergency communications.

+- d) The use of maps that provide additional information not shown on the competition map is prohibited for course planning and while on course. - B8.
+The use of aids for course planning other than for distance measurement and scoring estimation is prohibited, in particular route optimisation software or other sophisticated planning tools. - B9.
+Competitors shall travel only on foot on the course.
+This rule does not preclude competitors from crossing water features, even if this requires swimming, provided the water feature has not been designated out of bounds. - B10.
 Members of a team shall remain within unaided verbal contact of one another at all times whilst on the course.
 A team shall demonstrate compliance with this requirement to any event official or other team on request. - B11.
 A team shall advise their team number to any event official or other team, on request. - B12.
-A team shall not accept assistance from, nor collaborate with, other people, nor deliberately follow another team.

-- B13.
-No food nor equipment shall be left on the course before the event for a team's use, and no food or equipment shall be left on the course. - B14.
+A team shall not accept assistance from, nor collaborate with, other people during course planning or on the course, nor deliberately follow another team. - B13.
+The use of electronic communications equipment including mobile (cellular) phones on the course is prohibited.
+Any team using such equipment for any purpose during a competition must withdraw or be disqualified, except in cases referred to in Rule B31.
+Mobile phones may be carried for safety purposes when event organisers provide a means by which the devices cannot be accessed whilst on the course. - B14.
+No food nor equipment shall be left on the course before the event for a team's use, and no food or equipment shall be discarded on the course unless retrieved by the team during the event and brought by the team with them to the finish.
+Any compulsory gear must be carried at all times. - B15.
 Each competitor shall carry a whistle at all times whilst on the course.
 In an emergency a competitor shall give a series of short blasts on their whistle.